Eyelid Cancer Reconstruction

 We usually do not perform cosmetic surgery such as cosmetic blepharoplasty, midface lift, or laser skin resurfacing as part of the initial eyelid cancer reconstruction, but we often perform these procedures later for patients who wish it.

-Each Eyelid Cancer Reconstruction is individual, but Dr. Holds and his team are committed to preserving your vision, making sure that your eyelids function properly, and improving the appearance of your eyes.
+Each Eyelid Cancer Reconstruction is individual, but our team is committed to preserving your vision, making sure that your eyelids function properly, and improving the appearance of your eyes.